VitaCheung/HospitalProject3/README.md

 There are 10 entities in this Hospital Project.

 Contribution

-Departments - by
+- Departments - by
-Staff - by
+- Staff - by
-Programs - by
+- Programs - by
-Services - by
+- Services - by
-Appointments - by
+- Appointments - by
-Patients - by
+- Patients - by
-Careers - by Tin Wai Cheung @VitaCheung
+- Careers - by Tin Wai Cheung
-Volunteers - by Tin Wai Cheung
+- Volunteers - by Tin Wai Cheung
-Donations - by
+- Donations - by
-FAQ - by
+- FAQ - by